SolaceProducts/pubsubplus-gke-quickstart/README.md

 - Black         - Disk – Persistent disk mount.
 - Orange/Yellow - Mgmt – Direct CLI/SEMP.

-## Description of Solace PubSub+ Software Message Broker
+## Description of Solace PubSub+ Software Event Broker

-The Solace PubSub+ software message broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
+The Solace PubSub+ software event broker meets the needs of big data, cloud migration, and Internet-of-Things initiatives, and enables microservices and event-driven architecture.
 Capabilities include topic-based publish/subscribe, request/reply, message queues/queueing, and data streaming for IoT devices and mobile/web apps.
-The message broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
+The event broker supports open APIs and standard protocols including AMQP, JMS, MQTT, REST, and WebSocket.
 As well, it can be deployed in on-premise datacenters, natively within private and public clouds, and across complex hybrid cloud environments.

-## How to Deploy a Solace PubSub+ Software Message Broker onto GKE
+## How to Deploy a Solace PubSub+ Software Event Broker onto GKE

 This is a 5 step process: